searchkit/searchkit/README.md

   - GraphQL Support (coming soon!)

 ## How it works
-Searchkit integrates with your existing Elasticsearch cluster, and provides an API that allows you to build a search experience with Algolia Instantsearch.
+Searchkit uses Elasticsearch and provides an API that allows you to build a search experience with Algolia Instantsearch.

 ![overview](apps/web/public/searchkit-overview.png)